cloudify-examples/cloudify-environment-setup/README.md

 Manager Setup is the last phase of execution.
 A file called `./instructions.txt` is created in your `cwd`.
 It documents follow-up steps to complete Manager configuration.

-_If you chose the `bootstrap: true` option before execution, you will need to follow all of the steps documented in the `./instructions.txt` file._

-_If you chose the `bootstrap: false` option before execution, you will only need to execute step 4._

 These are the Manager setup steps:

 0. Run this command to get the path to the instructions file: